Analyticity of the Lyapunov exponents of random products of matrices: Preliminaries

-We may also consider small perturbations of $\mu$ given by complex measures $\nu \in \MM(\Sigma)$ and their associated operators $Q_\nu$.
-Although $Q_\mu$ is a Markov operator, $Q_{\nu}$ may not be a Markov operator.
-This can happen because when $\nu$ is not a probability measure, it does not fix constants.
+We may also consider small perturbations of $\mu \in \Prob(\Sigma)$ given by complex measures $\nu \in \MM(\Sigma)$ and their associated operators $Q_\nu$.
+Although $Q_\mu$ is a Markov operator, $Q_{\nu}$ may not share the same properties.
+For instance, it does not fix constants when $\nu$ is not a probability measure.
+However, in this work we show that many results from the theory of Markov operators from \cite{BD} and \cite{DK-book} still hold for their complex analogues.

 Moreover, we say that a measure $\eta \in \Prob(\Proj)$ is stationary with respect to $\mu$, or $\mu$-stationary, if it satisfies: